Pergolas and gazebos are the structures that can add beauty as well as functionality to your outdoor garden.

 Douglas fir can grow to 300 feet and is quite abundant in the Pacific Northwest.

-Because it grows well on ground that has been burned, it is often used to replace the land that has been culled of trees.
+Because it grows well on ground that has been burned, it is often used to replace the land that has been culled with trees.

 But how does it hold up compared to the redwood?